 Independent contractors planning to work in Japan will want to review the conditions and rules for contracting in that popular Asian business destination.
 Japan’s culture influences all types of work relationships and may differ from what you are used to in other countries.
 In general, the rules are highly detailed with many different categories of tax and statutory contributions, for both residents and ex-pats.

 This guide will explain how to navigate contracting in Japan.
-This will include getting paid, meeting social security obligations and taxes in Japan.
+This will include getting paid and meeting social security obligations and taxes in Japan.
 We also explain the solutions for overcoming any challenge that you might face when setting up your contracts and settling into Japan.

 Your Options for Getting Paid as a Contractor in Japan

 As a contractor, you will need to set up some form of verifiable payment with your clients.
 That way, you both are assured of contract fulfilment and prompt payment.
 One issue to think about is what currency you are going to use for setting your rates and receiving payment.
 Your Japanese client will probably want to pay you in Yen.

 If you don’t have a bank account in Japan then your payment will need to be wired to your home country, and there may be an unfavourable currency conversion applied by the bank if you are being paid in Yen.

 You can do all of this on your own or use our resources at Contractor Taxation to help you set a worry-free escrow payment system to use with your Japanese clients.

 Are You a Tax Resident in Japan?

 If you are going to be contracting in Japan for a year or more, then you will become a resident for tax purposes.
 That means even if you file and pay taxes in your home country then you will also have to do the same in Japan.
 In that case, you will probably need assistance in calculating tax rates, withholding and filing a correct Japanese tax form.